-When you’re ready to explore, there are plenty of great Campbell River tourist attractions just moments from Painter’s Lodge.
+When you’re ready to explore, there are plenty of great Campbell River and Quadra Island tourist attractions just moments from Painter’s Resort.
 You’ll find a few of the more popular attractions below and our friendly staff members are always happy to share their local favorites, hidden gems and off-the-beaten-path landmarks with you.

 Elk Falls Suspension Bridge

 If you love spectacular views and heights are not an issue, then this incredible suspension bridge is the perfect place to visit.
 Stretched over Elk Falls Canyon, the bridge offers absolutely breathtaking perspectives of Campbell River’s dramatic headwaters.

 Rebecca Spit Marine Provincial Park

 Rebecca Spit Marine Provincial Park includes a number of beach areas consisting of coarse sand on the west side to gravel and small boulders off the east side.
 Also located on the beach is a large amount of driftwood that has piled up from all the winter storms and strong winds throughout the year.
 From here, a short trail winds around Drew Harbour to the very tip of Rebecca Spit where there is a light beacon with a great view of northern Quadra Island, Reid Island and Cortes Island in the north and east directions.

 Canyon View Trail in Elk Falls Provincial Park and Protected Area

 Elk Falls is one of the most popular provincial parks on Vancouver Island.
 Conveniently located just 2km from downtown Campbell River, visitors can bike, walk, or drive to shops and amenities.
 Park visitors to Elk Falls will enjoy the extensive forest trail network and the hiking and biking opportunities available.
 Impressive waterfalls serve as a beautiful backdrop while hiking through coastal forests.